b0larp3ar/Tic-tac-toe/README.md

 -Rows and columns are represented by the numbers 1,2,3.

--Make your move by entering the row and column where you want to place your mark at.
+-Make your move by entering the row and column of the place where you want to mark "X".